-The emotion vested within the core of this story is as gut-wreching as it’s foretelling on one’s purpose from the creator himself.
+The emotion vested within the core of this story is as gut-wrenching as it’s foretelling on one’s purpose from the creator himself.
 The subtlety of raw despair is often felt but left unsaid, due to the overwhelmingly troubling external forces surrounding Little.
-The altruistic actions of Mahershala Ali’s Juan towards Little propels the framework to the very conclusion itself.
+The altruistic actions of Mahershala Ali’s Juan towards Little propel the framework to the very conclusion itself.

 Along the way–after some years eclipse–Chiron finds himself combating his mother’s addiction and the trauma that is high school.
 Humans will undoubtedly rear the ugliest of forms, but Chiron travels towards an infinite discovery of his own metamorphosis.
-Sometimes an escape offer clarity, even though the shift in scenry is only but a temporary notion.
+Sometimes an escape offers clarity, even though the shift in scenery is only but a temporary notion.
 Teresa.

 Be who you are–true to your heart.
 Don’t allow the world to define your novella.
 You’re the author–walk forward with your eyes focused ahead.